 Note: In this article, I’ll compare the self-hosted WordPress with the standard version of Squarespace in this square-off.

-Both WordPress and Squarespace come with a price tag.
+Both Squarespace and WordPress come with a price tag.

-WordPress, on the other hand, is free to download but it doesn’t mean that you won’t have to pay anything if you decide to launch your WordPress website.
-First of all, you would need a hosting provider to take your site live on the web.
-A good WordPress hosting will cost you around $10 to $30 per month depending on your needs.
+On the other hand, WordPress is free to download, but it doesn’t mean that you won’t have to pay anything if you decide to launch your WordPress website.
+First of all, you will need a hosting provider to take your site live on the web.
+WordPress hosting will cost you around $10 to $30 per month, depending upon your requirements.

-Then, you would need a WordPress theme which is both free and paid.
-You can find free themes from the WordPress repository but it’s always recommended that you use a premium theme and for good reason too.
-Free themes are mostly outdated which leaves loopholes for hackers to hack into your website whereas most premium themes come with regular updates and support for future WordPress versions.
+Furthermore, you will need a WordPress theme that is both free and paid.
+You can find free themes from the WordPress repository, but it’s always recommended that you use a premium theme for an improved and more customized user experience.
+Free themes are mostly outdated, which leaves loopholes for hackers to hack into your website, whereas most premium themes come with regular updates and support for future WordPress versions.

-A premium theme will cost you anything from $30 to $300 depending on your website.
-You can find these themes on various WordPress marketplaces like Themeforest, Themeum, aThemes, and TemplateMonster, etc.
+A premium theme will cost you anything from $30 to $300, depending on your website.
+You can find these themes on various WordPress marketplaces like Themeforest, Themeum, aThemes, TemplateMonster, etc.